noahgrant/resourcerer/README.md

 * Does it support concurrent React?

-* What about other data sources, like websockets?
+* What about other data sources like websockets?

 * How big is the `with-resources` package?